Nozbe/WatermelonDB/docs/Relation.md

 ### immutableRelation

-If you have a relation that cannot change (for example, you don't allow assigning a new comment author), you can use `@immutableRelation` for extra protection and performance:
+If you have a relation that cannot change (for example, a comment can't change its author), you can use `@immutableRelation` for extra protection and performance:

 ```js
 import { immutableRelation } from 'watermelondb/decorators'